-To pass the Pre-Qualification stage and be invited to take part in the Final Application stage, Applicants/Lead Applicants and project proposals need to meet all of the eligibility criteria and minimum requirements below, and the Concept Note needs to score a minimum of 60 points (out of 100).
+To pass the Pre-Qualification stage and be invited to take part in the Final Application stage, Applicants/Lead Applicants and project proposals must meet all of the eligibility criteria and minimum requirements below, and the Concept Note must score a minimum of 60 points (out of 100).

 3.1.
-Eligible Project Countries
+Eligible Project Country

-Projects should be implemented in either Burkina Faso, Liberia and/or Zambia.
+Projects should be implemented in Uganda.